 Timely, topical insights on a variety of payroll and reporting issues.

-Check out our monthly Eye on Washington series that focuses on timely, topical insights on a variety of payroll and reporting issues at the state, local, and federal level.
-In this edition, we're covering regulatory and legislative updates in benefits, leave, payroll, and time and labor including the latest updates related to coronavirus disease (COVID-19).
+Check out our monthly Eye on Washington series that focuses on timely, topical insights on various payroll and reporting issues at the state, local, and federal levels.
+This edition covers regulatory and legislative updates in benefits, leave, payroll, and time and labor.

 Topics Covered In This Issue